 The form you need will depend on your project.
 Please review our help guides or speak to building staff to ensure that you submit what you need for your project.

-To submit your complete application form, along with drawings and other supporting documents, please use our online Building Permit Submission Portal.
+To submit your complete application form, along with drawings and other supporting documents, please use our newly launched Web Portal.

 Pools, hot tubs and tents

 Change of use